grame-cncm/faustdoc/src/tutorials/basic-osc.md

 * How do we change the pitch of the sawtooth wave?
     * -> We should increment the counter faster or slower.
 Try different values (e.g., 0.001, 0.1, etc.).
 * Instead of controlling the increment of the counter, we'd like to control the frequency of the sawtooth wave. <!-- What's a frequency?
 Show how it impacts the generated wave.-->
 * To do that, we need to know the number of values of the wave processed by the computer in one second.
 That's what we call the [sampling rate](https://en.wikipedia.org/wiki/Sampling_(signal_processing)). <!-- INSIST ON WHAT IT IS.--> This value changes in function of the context of the program so it can be retrieved with `ma.SR`.
-* A sampling rate of 44100 corresponds to a frequency of 44100Hz.
+* A sampling rate of 44100 corresponds to a frequency of 44100 Hz.
 If we want a frequency of 440, what increment do we need to put in our counter?
     * -> `freq/ma.SR`
 * In the end, we get: